 - Grading and Excavation: Sites that require significant leveling or removal of old asphalt may add $1 to $3 per square foot to the overall cost.

-- Drainage Solutions: If your project requires the installation of drainage systems to prevent water damage to the asphalt, this could increase the price further.
+- Drainage Solutions: If your project requires the installation of drainage systems to prevent water damage, this could increase the price further.

 - Soil Stabilization: Poor soil conditions may require stabilization before asphalt can be laid, adding both time and expense to the project.